 On October 1, 1878, 35 Commonwealth was purchased from Elisha Atkins by Julia Maria (Barrett) Marsh, the wife of Charles Marsh.
+The Marshes made it their Boston home.
 They previously had lived at 58 Boylston.
 They also maintained a home on Jerusalem Road in Cohasset.

 Charles Marsh was a partner in the wholesale and retail dry goods firm of Jordan, Marsh & Co.